 The Police Department is committed to having a highly trained police force and accomplishes this through several strategies.
 First, the Police Department utilizes personnel to serve as in-house instructors after having successfully completed instructor courses.
 Instructors have been selected to teach a variety of core topics required by state mandate or which are essential to basic police functions.
-The Police Department currently retains instructors certified in firearms, control devices, Taser, emergency vehicle operation, use of force, and various other topics.
+The Police Department currently retains instructors certified in firearms instruction, control devices, Taser, emergency vehicle operation, use of force, and various other topics.

+Personnel also receive advanced training through outside Mobile Training Units (MTU) such as the North East Multi-Regional Training Group and the Tri-River Training Group, though this was drastically reduced in 2020 due to the pandemic.
 The Police Department continues to seek ways to implement and improve training, and adds curriculum as deemed necessary and as resources allow.